DeviasRioIV/frontend-style-guide/README.md

   },
 ```

+You can find a fully working example on [/react-example](/react-example) directory.

 And that's it!
 Run `npm start` for development mode and `npm run build` for production mode.

-Run `npm format` to make sure
+Run `npm format` to make sure standardx format is correct

-You can find a fully working example on [/react-example](/react-example) directory.